 Critique of Relativism

 Do you really believe that the palm reader knows as much about the physical universe or the future as a physicist?
 (If you do, it’s costing you money!)
 Or that farmers know as much about medicine as physicians?
 Or that auto mechanics know as much about the brain as neurophysiologists?
-Or that the principles of aeronautical engineering can fly planes, but holding hands and chanting “up, up, and away” works just as well?
+Or that airplanes stay aloft because we understand the principles of aeronautical engineering, but holding hands and chanting “up, up, and away” works just as well?
 If you’re a relativist you have to believe all these things, because nothing is true or false.
 But is everything just relative?
 You might say this, but do you really believe it?
 Would you rather drive over a bridge built by the army corps of engineers, or one made of duct tape built by psychics?
 Do you believe that the one bridge is as good as the other?
 Would you consult the next person you meet to determine if you need heart disease, or would you ask a cardiologist instead?
 And don’t you ask experts because you assume there really are truths about the universe?

 Moreover relativism is logically incoherent.
 Consider the statement: all truth is relative.
 If this statement is objectively true, then relativism is false because there is at least one objective truth—namely, the truth that truth is relative.
-Thus, it is logically incoherent to say, all truth is relative is objectively true.
 But if the statement is only subjectively true, then, as we have already seen, this just means that you believe in relativism.
-Thus, by claiming that truth is relative you either contradict yourself or make a trivial claim with nothing to recommend your belief.
+Thus, by claiming that truth is relative, you either contradict yourself or make a trivial claim with nothing to recommend your belief.
 (The other possibilities?
 Relativism is objectively false, in which case you obviously shouldn’t be a relativist; or relativism is subjectively false, in which case you don’t believe in it.)